Tyler-Washington888/Meta-Minds/README.md

 ```

 ## Code Issues & Resolutions
 Before deciding not to display the comments on the front end, I had trouble making a post request to the '/comments' endpoint.
 I solved this problem by making sure that the paramaters on the back end, for creating a comment, were identical to the parameters on the front end for creating a comment.
-Intially I was trying to send just the content to the endpoint, but once I included the post_id and user_id, the additional parameters, the post requests succeeded.
+Intially I was trying to send just the content to the '/comments' endpoint, but once I included the post_id and user_id the post requests succeeded.